-Scrabs and Paramites, two prominent examples of apex predators native to eastern Mudos, would likely be considered endangered species due to excessive harvesting of their populations as meat-producing livestock; a third species known as Meeches had already been driven to extinction by the time Abe's Oddysee takes place.
+Scrabs and Paramites, two prominent examples of apex predator species native to eastern Mudos, would likely be considered endangered due to excessive harvesting of their populations as meat-producing livestock; a third species known as Meeches had already been driven to extinction by the time Abe's Oddysee takes place.
 Slogs, another notable dog-like predator, are more often found in captivity than in the wild.
 Slimy, carnivorous worms called Fleeches are often kept as pets until they reach maturity, and are subsequently disposed of via the sewage system; as a result, large colonies of overgrown Fleeches infest many subterranean areas of eastern Mudos.
 Only one riding animal species is known to exist: the elusive and ill-tempered Elums, which are also sometimes slaughtered for their meat.

 Western Mudos hosts several of its own unique animal species, such as Slegs, the larger and hairier cousins of Slogs.
-Many smaller species in this region are captured for use as "Live Ammo": literally living ammunition intended for use in crossbows and other projectile weapons.
+Many smaller species in this region are captured for use as "Live Ammo": literally living ammunition than can be loaded into crossbows or other projectile weapons.
 Fuzzles, one of these ammunition species, are present throughout both regions of Mudos.

 Security for Magog-controlled facilities is typically handled by the militaristic Sligs; green, legless thugs who wield automatic firearms and require mechanical augmentations for mobility.
-Sligs are social creatures and often keep Slogs as pets and sentries, although full domestication is impossible due to a slog's voracious appetite for raw meat.
+Sligs are social creatures and often keep Slogs as pets and sentries, although full domestication is nearly impossible due to a slog's voracious appetite for raw meat.

 A diminutive but intelligent aquatic species known as Gabbits also struggle to avoid extinction at the hands of the Vykkers, an inquisitive race of researchers who possess advanced medical technology and are known to hunt Gabbits for their precious eggs.
 Sadists by nature, they also enjoy performing dangerous experimental surgeries on any test subjects unlucky enough to be captured by their airborne research facility, the Vykkers' Labs.

-Less prominently, massive Steef herds also once roamed these lands and served as noble protectors of the timid Grubbs until a rapid Steef depopulation occurred, driven primarily by the lucrative bounties paid for Steef heads.
+Massive Steef herds also once roamed these lands and served as noble protectors of the timid Grubbs until a rapid Steef depopulation occurred, driven primarily by the lucrative bounties paid for Steef heads.
 Few enough now remain that the Steef are largely considered extinct by other local inhabitants.

 A myriad of other species collectively known as Outlaws also inhabit western Mudos, their only unifying traits being a penchant for violence and an utter disregard for authority.